Share to:

 SIMBADdata

-58 Aquarii, abbreviated 58 Aqr, is a star in the constellation of Aquarius.
+58 Aquarii, abbreviated 58 Aqr, is a triple star system[3] in the constellation of Aquarius.
 58 Aquarii is its Flamsteed designation.
 It is a sixth magnitude star with an apparent visual magnitude of 6.39,[2] which means it is a challenge to view with the naked eye.
-Based upon an annual parallax shift of 13.4 mas,[1] it is located 243 light years from the Sun.
-This has been identified as a visual binary system with an orbital period of 829.976 days (2.27 years)[10] in a circular orbit (eccentricity of zero).[11]
+Based upon an annual parallax shift of 13.4 mas,[1] it is located at a distance of 243 light years.

-The primary component has a stellar classification of A9/F0 V,[3] matching a main sequence star with a spectrum showing mixed traits of an A/F-type.
-(Cowley and Fraquelli [1974] has previously assigned it a giant star class of A8 III.)[4]
-It is a chemically peculiar Am star, showing metallic lines with no magnetic field.[7]
-The star has 1.7 times the mass of the Sun and 2.1 times the Sun's radius.
-It is radiating 12 times the Sun's luminosity from its photosphere at an effective temperature of 7,477 K.[6]
+The primary component, named 58 Aquarii Aa, has a stellar classification of A9/F0 V,[4] matching a main sequence star with a spectrum showing mixed traits of an A/F-type.
+It is a chemically peculiar Am star, showing metallic lines with no magnetic field.[8]
+The star has 1.7 times the mass of the Sun and 2.4 times the Sun's radius.[3]
+It is radiating 12[2] times the Sun's luminosity from its photosphere at an effective temperature of 7,000 K.[3]

 References